 Our charges are net of any bank charges and withholding taxes and you should not assume that we are registered for tax in any country or state from which you may choose to make payment.
 If you are compelled to make any deductions from payments on account of such charges or taxes, you must gross up the payment so that we receive the amount stated on the face of any invoice which we issue.

 11.7 Orders for costs

 You agree to pay the full amount of our fees and disbursements in litigious matters irrespective of the outcome of any proceedings or any order for costs or any order on assessment which may be made.
-We should point out that even if you are successful in your litigation and you are entitled to the payment of your costs by another party, (i) it is unlikely that you will recover the full amount which you have been billed by us, (ii) in some cases it is not possible to recover the amount awarded from a party against whom a costs order is made; and (iii) certain costs which form part of our fees and disbursements will not be recoverable including fees relating to work done by foreign qualified lawyers; this does not limit or reduce your obligation to pay the full amount of our fees and disbursements in full.
+We should point out that even if you are successful in your litigation and you are entitled to the payment of your costs by another party (i) it is unlikely that you will recover the full amount which you have been billed by us, (ii) in some cases it is not possible to recover the amount awarded from a party against whom a costs order is made, and (iii) certain costs which form part of our fees and disbursements will not be recoverable including fees relating to work done by foreign qualified lawyers and paralegals.
+This does not limit or reduce your obligation to pay the full amount of our fees and disbursements.

 11.8 VAT and GST

 All estimates and quotations are given exclusive of VAT and GST in applicable jurisdictions.
 Where VAT or GST is chargeable, it will be invoiced to you.